647: Circumcise Matters Edition

 And if you'd like to help, but you're still saving up for that doggy in the window, you can also help a ton by leaving a five-star review, telling a friend about the show, and following us on social media.

-And speaking of social media, Tim Robertson handles that for us, and our audio engineers, Morton Clark, who also wrote all the music that was used in this episode, which was used with permission.
+And speaking of social media, Tim Robertson handles that for us and our audio engineer is Morton Clark, who also wrote all the music that was used in this episode, which was used with permission.

-If you have questions, comments, or doubt that you'll find all the contact info on the contact page at scathingadious.com.
+If you have questions, comments, we've got that you'll find all the contact info on the contact page at scanatheus.com.

 This content is can-credentialed, which means you can report instances of harassment, abuse, or other harm at their hotline at 617-249-4255 or on their website at creatoraccountabilitynetwork.org.

-The preceding podcast was a production of Puzzle in the Thunderstorm LLC, Copyright 2025.
+The preceding podcast was a production of Puzzle in the Thunderstorm LLC, Copyright 2025, all rights reserved.